| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCMzml$import_mzml( mzml_file = self$mzml_file, ms_level = self$ms_level, memory_mode = self$memory_mode )

-what file are we reading in?
+mzml_filewhat file are we reading in?

-which ms level to import (default is 1)
+ms_levelwhich ms level to import (default is 1)

-use inMemory or onDisk mode
+memory_modeuse inMemory or onDisk mode

 extract_mzml_data()